 Unless your reason for starting the business is purely based on making lots of money whatever way possible, having investors who only see the money side is counter-productive.

 Most businesses I work with are in it because they love what they do and see their business as their way to live the life they want.
 There is no need to speed things up as they are not planning to stop what they love doing anytime soon.
 They might look for ways to make it more secure, to find the right business model, to grow and develop in business and personally.
 That’s why they come to me in the first place.

 I have not come across a business that requires investment to work.
 Those who do look for a way to shorten the time it would typically take to build the business up.

 But why would you do that if you enjoy your business and the great things you can do for your customers.

 The only reason I would see for investment is for growing your business.
-That requires a business to exist, established and well structured.
-Not a start-up with a crooked business model based on nothing else but assumptions.
+That requires a business to exist, established and well structured — not a start-up with a crooked business model based on nothing else but assumptions.

-If you are a start-up I challenge you to create a business and not to buy your business.
-If you don’t know how, put your entrepreneurial hat on and come up with some ideas how you could make it work.
+If you are a start-up, I challenge you to create a business and not to buy your business.
+If you don’t know how, put your entrepreneurial hat on and come up with some ideas on how you could make it work.
 Enjoy the process to create something from the ground up.
 This is what entrepreneurship is about.

-If you struggle with ideas or in finding your right business model talk to us.
+If you struggle with ideas or in finding your right business model, talk to us.
 I am sure we can point you in the right direction.

 Enjoy the ride 🙂